great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/checkpoints/manage_checkpoints.md

 3. Copy the code snippet and then close the **Edit Checkpoint** dialog.

-4. Paste the the code snippet into Jupyter Notebook and then add the following code block:
+4. Paste the code snippet into a Python interpreter and then add the following code block:

     ```python title="Python"
         validations = [